 Viking Douro River Cruise Itinerary

-Unlike most Viking River Cruises our tour actually started on land with a two night stay at the first class Hotel Tivoli Lisboa.
+Lisbon is the number one destination for anyone visiting Portugal and unlike most Viking River Cruises our tour actually started on land with a two night stay at the first class Hotel Tivoli Lisboa.
 We were greeted, by smiling Viking staff, at the airport and driven to the hotel in central Lisbon.
 Hotel Tivoli has been providing guests with luxury and convenience since 1933 and their experience shows.

 During the two days in Lisbon we were free to explore the city as we wished.
 However, Viking also offered both included and optional tours of some of the top sights.
 The hotel was in walking distance of most of the tourist spots as well as plenty of restaurants and shopping so we were able to cover a lot of ground during our time there.